z3dc0ps/avoid_this_vdp/README.md

 </p>

+# Note:
+send a sample email to the security team whether the responsible disclosure program is still runnnig or not.
+If no reply, try to find another program.

 # Disclaimer :warning:
 **The authors of this document take no responsibility for correctness.
 The Details are changed by the Bug Hunters.
 These issues are faced by bug hunters and verified during bug report.**<br>